-As SEO professionals, we tend to wear many hats.
-SEO has grown to include technical aspects, copywriting, data analysis and more.
+As SEO professionals and Digital Marketers, we tend to wear many hats.
+Search engine optimization has grown to include technical aspects, copywriting, data analysis and more.
 Forecasting optimization opportunities allow you to organize your efforts, prioritize tasks, and quickly identify opportunities for improvements to push your SEO strategy forward.
 This will in turn yield a more successful site (hopefully a higher CTR and conversion rate!) and richer SEO prosperity.

-By creating a keyword map, tagging your keywords and leveraging seoClarity's Traffic Potential tool you can spot hidden opportunities.
+By creating a keyword map, tagging your keywords and leveraging seoClarity's Traffic Potential tool, you can spot hidden opportunities.
 (Be sure to track key SEO ROI metrics to monitor progress.)